Dyalog/link/docs/API/Link.Add.md

 message ← ⎕SE.Link.Add items
 ```

+!!! ucmdhelp "Show User Command information in the session with `]LINK.Add -?`"

 This function allows you to add one or more existing APL items to the link, creating the appropriate representation in the linked directory.
 Note that a source file will only be created or updated if the item is in a linked namespace.

 This is useful to write a new or modified array to a source file: [arrays are normally not written to file by Link](Link.Create.md#arrays).